moagggi/hcktbrfst19/README.md

 # hcktbrfst19

-Dis is my hcktbrfst19 reprository.
+This is my hcktbrfst19 reprository.

 For the commitments for the hcktbrfst 2k19.

-Feel free to make any khanges to dis repro.
+Feel free to make any changes to this repo.

-As logn as the khanges are likely to be really solving any errors, please opn a pull request.
+As long as the changes are likely to be really solving any errors, please open a pull request.

-Those pull requesds making sence, will be merged!
+Those pull request making sence, will be merged!

 Happy hacking! :)